tarunbadial/OpenCv2-FaceCapture_software/README.md

 # Face Recognition System

-In this project my aim to detect the known and unknown people by camera.
+In this project my aim to detect the known and unknown peoples by camera and show in the window with name when he detect known people.

 ## Technology & Concept:

 In this I am using the Opencv library for performing all operation.
 Tkinter libaray use for designed the user friendly  interface for get training data.
 In this project  i  used the opencv face recognition LBNF for training and prediction.

 ## System Requirements:

 ### Software / Libaraies:
 * Python 3.7 [download](https://www.python.org/downloads/)
 * Tkinter library for GUI download steps:
   * Open the terminal and run the pip3 install tkinter
 * Opencv download steps:
   * You can be follow the this link:[Link](https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html)
-* Operating System: Ubuntu 18.0
+* Operating System: Ubuntu 18.04

 ### Hardware Requirements:
 * Ram 4GB
 * Usb Camera 3.0